chatr/chatra/README.md

 ## Contact us

-If you have any questions feel free to [contact us](https://chatra.com/contact-us/).
+If you have any questions, feel free to [contact us](https://chatra.com/contact-us/).